 CAPE CANAVERAL, Fla. — Space shuttle Discovery's chartered ride to retirement has arrived.

-The modified-Boeing 747, known as the Shuttle Carrier Aircraft, or SCA, touched down at NASA's Kennedy Space Center here on Tuesday.
-The jumbo jetliner came in from Dryden Flight Research Center in California to ferry Discovery to the Smithsonian in Washington, where the iconic spacecraft is set to go on public display.
+The modified-Boeing 747, known as the Shuttle Carrier Aircraft (SCA), touched down at NASA's Kennedy Space Center here Tuesday (April 10).
+The jumbo jetliner came in from Dryden Flight Research Center in California to ferry Discovery to the Smithsonian in Washington, D.C., where the iconic spacecraft is set to go on public display.

 The aircraft landed at 5:35 p.m.
-ET on the same runway that Discovery used to return from space for a 39th and final time on March 9, 2011.
+EDT (2135 GMT) on the same runway that Discovery used to return from space for a 39th and final time on March 9, 2011.

 In the year since, technicians have prepared the shuttle Discovery for its exhibit at the National Air and Space Museum's Steven F. Udvar-Hazy Center in Virginia.
 The orbiter's hazardous materials were removed and some components, such as its three main engines, were replaced with replicas so they could be kept for possible future reuse.

-On Saturday, shuttle technicians will use a steel gantrylike structure called the Mate-Demate Device to hoist Discovery and secure it atop the 747 SCA.
-Weather permitting, the paired air- and space-craft will leave for Washington Dulles International Airport on the morning of April 17.
-[Photos: Inside Shuttle Discovery, Reporter's-Eye View]
+On Saturday, (April 14), shuttle technicians will use a steel gantry-like structure called the Mate-Demate Device to hoist Discovery and secure it atop the 747 SCA.
+Weather permitting, the paired air- and space-craft will leave for Washington Dulles International Airport on the morning of April 17. [ Photos: Inside Shuttle Discovery, Reporter's-Eye View ]

 Look up!
 It's a bird and a plane...